ianes1978/roberto.ianes.78-gmail.com/README.md

 I think can be usefull to create a library of webcomponent that have to ereditate the global style.
 *webcomponents-loader.js* is a polyfill for webcomponents

-*To boostrap it, the css files must be loaded before your webcomponent library:*
+*To boostrap it, the css files must be loaded before your webcomponent library* *in index.html:*
 ```
 <!-- Load polyfills -->
     <script src="libs/webcomponents-loader.js" defer> </script>